NeuroSkill-com/vscode-neuroskill/README.md

 **It is not:**

-- **Not a medical device.** No EEG output is diagnostic.
+- **Not a medical device.** EEG output in this application is not and cannot be used for any type of medical or health-related diagnostic.
 See the disclaimer above.
 - **Not a flow detector.** "In flow" is a thresholded heuristic, not a validated classifier of the construct described by Csikszentmihalyi [[1]](#references).
 It has not been calibrated against experience-sampling ground truth.
 - **Not a productivity score for managers.** There is no team dashboard, no upload, no shared aggregate.
 The data lives in your home directory and goes nowhere else.
 - **Not peer-reviewed.** The integration is original work; the underlying constructs (flow, deep work, EEG band ratios as attention proxies) are referenced from the literature but our specific implementation has not been independently validated.